 The Initializer Block in Java

-We can note that the contents of initializer block are executed whenever any constructor is invoked (before the constructor’s contents)
+Note: The contents of the initializer block are executed whenever any constructor is invoked (before the constructor’s contents)

-The order of initialization constructors and initializer block doesn’t matter, initializer block is always executed before constructor.
-See this for example.
+The order of initialization constructors and initializer block doesn’t matter, the initializer block is always executed before the constructor.

 For more details about the Instance Initialization in Java, refer to the article Instance Initialization Block (IIB) in Java